muffinmad/emacs-find-file-rg/README.md

 #### `find-file-rg`

 Asks for project dir if needed, reads files list using `rg --files --follow` command and reads file with completing function.
+Always asks for directory to find file in if invoked with prefix argument.

 Accepts optional arg `initial`.
 It's value used as initial input for completing function.